 Immediately after your car accident, call the police and file a police report if there is property damage, physical injury or death.

 4. Exchange Information

-Get information including names, phone numbers, addresses, drivers’ license information, license plate numbers, and insurance information from all involved parties including any passengers.
+Get information including names, phone numbers, addresses, driver’s license information, license plate numbers, and insurance information from all involved parties, including passengers.